Yousef Rabhi: Michigan House of Representatives (2017-2022)

-Through his six year tenure as a county commissioner, Rabhi served as chair of the Board's Working Sessions, chair, and vice chair.
-During his time as chair, Washtenaw County balanced a four-year budget for the first time in its history.
-Under Rabhi's leadership, the Board was also able to secure stable 10-year labor agreements and earn the County's first AAA Bond rating.

-Rabhi also spearheaded many community development programs, including the creation of the first Municipal ID program in the Midwest and the establishment of the Washtenaw Dental Clinic, which serves uninsured and Medicaid eligible patients.

-As a county commissioner, Rabhi served on many different boards such as committees and commissions covering public safety, public works, solid waste management, transportation, regional cooperation, human service funding, land preservation and food policy.

-Michigan House of Representatives

 Rabhi was sworn into the 99th Michigan Legislature in January 2017.
-He serves on the House Committee on Appropriations.
-He serves on the House Appropriations Subcommittees on Higher Education, Community Colleges, and Department of Environmental Quality.
-He also serves as the minority vice chair on the Appropriations Subcommittee on the Department of Environmental Quality.
-During his second term, he is serving on the Committee on Government Operations, the House Fiscal Agency Governing Committee, and the Legislative Council.
+He served on the House Appropriations Committee.
+He serves on the House Appropriations Subcommittees on Higher Education, Community Colleges, and the Department of Environmental Quality.
+He also served as the minority vice chair on the Appropriations Subcommittee on the Department of Environmental Quality.
+During his second term, he served on the Committee on Government Operations, the House Fiscal Agency Governing Committee, and the Legislative Council.

-Rabhi has campaigned for the shutdown of Enbridge Line 5 (a petroleum pipeline that crosses the Straits of Mackinac) asserting the 65-year-old pipeline is likely to spill.
+Rabhi has campaigned for the shutdown of Enbridge Line 5, a petroleum pipeline that crosses the Straits of Mackinac, stating that the pipeline is likely to spill due to age.

-He opposed revisions made to the Michigan Public School Employees Retirement System in 2017 which shifted state educators' pensions into 401(k) plans.
+He opposed revisions to the Michigan Public School Employees Retirement System in 2017 that shifted state educators' pensions into 401(k) plans.

-Rabhi has also backed legislation supporting immigration rights and legal marijuana, and no-fault auto insurance.
+Rabhi has also backed legislation supporting immigration rights, legal marijuana, and no-fault auto insurance.

 Rabhi was elected Democratic Floor Leader for the 100th session of the Michigan Legislature.
+In late 2021, he voted against a bill that would have required owners of abused animals to pay for the shelter costs for those animals.

+Washtenaw County Board of Commissioners (2023-present)

+After being term-limited in the Michigan House of Representatives, Rabhi returned to the Washtenaw County Board of Commissioners, taking office in January 2023 to represent District 8.
+He won re-election to the seat in 2024.
+During this tenure, his assignments have included the Environmental Council, the Parks and Recreation Commission, and the Huron River Watershed Council.
+Returning to the board, Rabhi has focused heavily on environmental policy.
+He emerged as a vocal opponent of state-level tax exemptions for large-scale corporate data centers, arguing that hyperscale data centers drain community water resources and threaten Michigan's climate goals to power artificial intelligence infrastructure.
+In 2025, he supported a county board resolution providing a blueprint for local townships to evaluate and manage the environmental impacts of proposed data centers.
+Additionally, following the 2024 renewal of the county's Mental Health and Public Safety Millage, Rabhi was appointed to the Public Safety Millage Advisory Committee to help guide millage priorities.